szabolcsdombi/python-capsule-shape/README.md

 # python-capsule-shape

-A simple module to calculate mesh normals for python.
+A simple module to create a renderable capsule shape for python.

 ## Install